utkarshm1999/Jagruk_Corona/README.md

 # Jagruk_Corona
-A crowdsourcing platform for reproting COVID-19 lockdown violations
+A crowdsourcing platform for reporting COVID-19 lockdown violations